norville/dotfiles/README.md

 sudo xcode-select -switch /Applications/Xcode.app
 ```

-Before install sign in to Mac App Store
+Before install sign in to iCloud and Mac App Store

 Then
 ```bash